-Prior to San Juan College, Dr. Pendergrass served as the Vice President for Learning at San Jacinto College, South Campus in Houston, Texas.
-Before San Jacinto College, she served as Interim Vice President of Academic Affairs and Student Success at El Centro College in Dallas, Texas, as well as the Executive Dean of Communications, Mathematics, Developmental Students, and Teacher Preparation Division.
+Before joining San Juan College, Dr. Pendergrass served as the Vice President for Learning at San Jacinto College, South Campus in Houston, Texas.
+She also held positions such as Interim Vice President of Academic Affairs and Student Success at El Centro College in Dallas, Texas, and Executive Dean of Communications, Mathematics, Developmental Students, and Teacher Preparation.

-She earned her Ph.D. in Educational Administration with a specialization in Community College Leadership from the University of Texas at Austin.
-She also holds a Master of Science degree in Agricultural Economics and Economics and a Bachelor’s Degree in Agricultural Economics and Business, both from New Mexico State University.
+With an impressive educational background, Dr. Pendergrass earned her Ph.D. in Educational Administration specializing in Community College Leadership from the University of Texas at Austin.
+She also holds a Master of Science degree in Agricultural Economics and Economics, as well as a Bachelor's Degree in Agricultural Economics and Business, both from New Mexico State University.

 Since beginning her career in community college administration in 1995, Dr. Pendergrass has developed a deep understanding of and appreciation for the community college philosophy.
 Her commitment lies in promoting student success, fostering community partnerships, and driving economic development.